 - Buy the right size for you.
 Too big and the heel will be in the wrong place, plus which the socks are liable to slide down your foot.
 Too small and they’ll be very uncomfortable and could cause blisters.

 With a 2.3 tog rating these socks will keep your toes warm and toasty whilst out beating, game or clayshooting.
 A unique three-stage insulating process means that more warm air is held close to the skin, keeping feet warmer for longer.
+They may not be the most dazzling to look out but if you’re standing around on a frosty day they’ll do the job (and they do come in 11 different colours).

 Shooting Times contributor Matt Cross is always up hill and down dale in Scotland and says he only wears “Thorlo socks, particularly their awesome mountain socks”.
 Well, that’s certainly a recommendation from one who knows.